CumulusNetworks/docs/content/cumulus-netq-48/Lifecycle-Management/Credential-Management.md

 {{<tab "NetQ CLI" >}}

-Create a NetQ agent configuration profile with the {{<link title="lcm/#netq-lcm-add-netq-config" text="netq lcm add netq-config config-profile-name">}} command.
+Create a NetQ agent configuration profile with the {{<link title="lcm/#netq-lcm-add-netq-config" text="netq lcm add netq-config">}} command.
 If you manage the switch using an in-band interface, you must specify the interface name using the `inband-interface` option:

 ```
-cumulus@netq-server:~$ netq lcm add netq-config config-profile-name <text-config-profile>
+cumulus@netq-server:~$ netq lcm add netq-config
+    config-profile-name <text-config-profile>
     accesskey <text-access-key>
     secret-key <text-secret-key>
     [cpu-limit <text-cpu-limit>]